kovasb/gamma/README.md

 ## Constructing GLSL

-The GLSL AST is represented as Clojure maps.
+Gamma represents the GLSL AST as Clojure maps.
 The functions in gamma.api are convenience functions for constructing the maps:

 ```clojure